 I am here to help you in supporting your loved one through recovery from their eating disorder.
 When a loved one is challenged by an eating disorder, family life can become a roller coaster of emotions.
 As a supporter and care giver it is important that you take care of your own health during this difficult and stressful time.
-Please consider attending the Get Well Together free community support group.
+In addition to receiving support through your own individual therapy I would urge you to also please consider attending the Get Well Together free community support group.

 Ten things parents wish educators knew about eating disorders